 What Kind of Grill Do I Need For an Outdoor Kitchen?

 There are many different types of freestanding grills that can be used for an outdoor kitchen.
-Which grill that is the best fit for you can be determined by where your outdoor kitchen is located, how many people you will be feeding, etc. Keep reading to learn about [#] different types of grills that you can have that can go with your outside kitchen.
+Which grill is the best fit for you can be determined by where your outdoor kitchen is located, how many people you will be feeding, etc. Keep reading to learn about [#] different types of grills that you can have that can go with your outside kitchen.

 Cooking over a charcoal grill, you are able to receive a smoky flavor after taking your meats, or vegetables, off of the grill.
-Charcoal grills usually come in a barrel, or box, style and there are many different forms of a charcoal grill like a kettle grill, barrel grill, or a kamado grill.
+Charcoal grills usually come in a barrel, or box, style and there are many different forms of a charcoal grills like a kettle grill, barrel grill, or kamado grill.

-Propane grills conserves more energy.
+Propane grills conserve more energy.
 They are easier to clean compared to other grill models, but are typically more expensive, as well, in contrast to a natural gas grill.
 Propane grills offer indirect heating and multi-zone cooking.
 Unlike charcoal grills, there are dials that are installed onto a propane grill, to start heating up the grill.

 Natural Gas Grill

-Pellet grills are best known for being a hybrid grill, as it can be a mixture of a smoker and a grill.
+Pellet grills are best known for being a hybrid grill, as they can be a mixture of a smoker and a grill.
 Mixing these two together will produce a flavorful, grilled, meal and it is also very convenient to use, as well.